simagix/keyhole/USERSGUIDE.md

 *Keyhole* by default seeds 1,000 documents at a time to namespace `_KEYHOLE_.examples`

 ```
-keyhole --uri mongodb://user:password@localhost:27017?authSource=admin \
+keyhole --uri mongodb://user:password@localhost:27017/?authSource=admin \
     --seed --file template.json
 ```

-You can specify the total number of documents to be created by including a `--total` flag.
+You can specify the destination database by including the target database in the connection string and the total number of documents to be created with the `--total` flags.
+For example,

 ```
-keyhole --uri mongodb://user:password@localhost:27017?authSource=admin \
+keyhole --uri mongodb://user:password@localhost:27017/EXAMPLEDB?authSource=admin \
     --seed --file template.json --total 5000
 ```

-By default, *keyhole* inserts into the `_KEYHOLE_.examples` collection with dropping the collection first.
+The above example writes 5,000 documents to `EXAMPLEDB.examples`.
+In addition, *keyhole* inserts into the destination collection without dropping it first.
 To drop the `_KEYHOLE_.examples` before any document insertion, include the `--drop` flag.

 ```
-keyhole --uri mongodb://user:password@localhost:27017?authSource=admin \
+keyhole --uri mongodb://user:password@localhost:27017/?authSource=admin \
     --seed --file template.json --total 5000 --drop
 ```